txpipe-shop/cardano-dev-workshop/README.md

 A vault contract, also known as Escrow, is a common type of contract that allows funds to be locked for one or more recipients.
 The conditions for the release of these funds are business-specific and can be very flexible.

-In this example, an Initiator address locks tAda and chooses a Recipient, who is allowed to claim up to half of the funds in the Vault and is also allowed to set a new Recipient.
+In this example, an Initiator address locks tAda and chooses a Recipient, who is allowed to claim up to half of the funds in the Vault and must also set a new Recipient.

 ## Folder structure